 Star Iron Works, Bowen & Signor, Saranac, Clinton county.
-Built in 1878; 2 trains of rolls, operated in connection with a forge; product, nail rods, bolt and rivet rods, bars for crucible steel, etc. See Forges.
+Built in 1878; 2 trains of rolls, operated in connection with a forge; product, nail rods, bolt and rivet rods, bars for crucible steel, etc. Works idle and in the hands of a receiver.
+See Forges.

 Syracuse Iron Works, Syracuse, Onondaga county.
-Built in 1861: 5 double and 2 double-double puddling furnaces, 6 heating furnaces, 3 trains of rolls, (one 8, one 9, and one 19-inch,) and 2 hammers; product, best grades of merchant bar, wire-rod, band, and hoop iron, rail-road and boat spikes, fish bolts, horse-shoe and bridge iron, horse shoes, and cotton-ties; annual capacity, 10,000 net tons.
-Brand, "S. I. W." A superior quality of iron from charcoal pig is branded "E. B. B." Works in the hands of a receiver in 1886, and idle.
+Built in 1861; 5 double and 2 double-double puddling furnaces, 6 heating furnaces, 3 trains of rolls, (one 8, one 9, and one 19-inch,) and 2 hammers; product, best grades of merchant bar, wire-rod, band, and hoop iron, railroad and boat spikes, fish bolts, horse-shoe and bridge iron, horse shoes, and cotton-ties; annual capacity, 10,000 net tons.
+Brand, "S. I. W." A superior quality of iron from charcoal pig is branded "E. B. B." The works are in the hands of a receiver, and are idle and for